udaykiran009/oneCCL/doc/rst/source/overview.rst

 Overview
 ============================

-Intel® oneAPI Collective Communications Library (Intel® CCL) is a library that provides an efficient implementation of communication patterns used in deep learning.
+Intel® oneAPI Collective Communications Library (Intel® CCL) is a scalable and high-performance communication library for Deep Learning (DL) and Machine Learning (ML) workloads.
+It develops the ideas originated in Intel(R) Machine Learning Scaling Library and expands the design and API to encompass new features and use cases.

 Intel(R) CCL features include: